 The Service Contract Labor Standards (SCLS) formerly known as the Service Contract Act (SCA) applies to every contract entered into by the United States or the District of Columbia, where the principal purpose of which is to furnish services in the United States through the use of service employees.
 Contractors and subcontractors performing on such Federal contracts must observe minimum wage and safety and health standards and must maintain certain records unless a specific exemption applies.
 The Act requires minimum monetary wages for non-exempt service workers, as determined by a Department of Labor wage determination (WD) or collective bargaining agreement (CBA) and requires employers to provide Health and Welfare benefits.

-Centre Law and Consulting conducts compliance reviews for contractors and defends investigations and actions brought by the Department of Labor against contractors for alleged SCLS violations.
-SCLS compliance is especially difficult because the regulations touch various departments within an organization including accounting, human resources, program management, contracts and executive management.
+Our government contracting attorneys conduct compliance reviews for contractors and defend investigations and actions brought by the Department of Labor against contractors for alleged SCLS violations.
+SCLS compliance is especially difficult because the regulations touch various departments within an organization, including accounting, human resources, program management, contracts, and executive management.
 Without an overhead look at all departments and the knowledge of where to look, violations can be undetected for years.

-Our attorneys and staff are prepared to help you through your SCA issues, whether you have a legal issue, want to ensure SCA compliance, or need SCA training. (
+Our government contracting lawyers and staff are prepared to help you through your SCA issues, whether you have a legal issue, want to ensure SCA compliance, or need SCA training.

 Centre attorneys have extensive experience in small business subcontracting issues.
-We have years of success assisting clients determine eligibility for the small business programs, capture set-aside dollars, establish mentor-protégé relationships, review subcontracting plans and defend size protests.
-Centre has expert attorney who understand the various size standards and requirements applied by the Small Business Administration (“SBA”) in determining whether a business can be classified as small for purposes of government contract opportunities.
+We have years of success assisting clients determine eligibility for small business programs, capturing set-aside dollars, establishing mentor-protégé relationships, reviewing subcontracting plans and defending size protests.
+Centre has expert attorneys who understand the various size standards and requirements applied by the Small Business Administration (“SBA”) in determining whether a business can be classified as small for purposes of government contract opportunities.

 Subcontracting and teaming are integral aspects of the federal procurement industry.
 Whether the relationship is formulated in order to meet small business subcontracting goals or to take advantage of a teaming partner’s complimentary capabilities, the success of each arrangement depends largely on the functionality and effectiveness of the agreement that governs the relationship between the parties.
 Indeed, the relationships between the federal government, prime contractors, subcontractors, and teaming partners are complex.
 Beyond the drafting and preparation of the agreements themselves, there are unique regulatory hurdles that can cause everlasting conflict and problems in the contracting relationship.
 In addition to the crucial application of contract flow-down clauses in subcontracts, contractors must understand the effects and importance of executing comprehensive teaming agreements and subcontracts that include all of the terms, conditions, and provisions that are essential to a successful partnership for government business.